alisharify7/Programming-Questions/Medium-Questions/01-even-Or-odd-(Fa)/README.md

 > example:
 >> input : 2
 >> <br>
->> output: True or Even Number or 0
+>> output: 'True' or 'Even Number' or '0' or 'valid'
 >> <br>
 >> <br>
 >> input : 3
 >> <br>
->> output: False or Odd Number or 1
+>> output: 'False' or 'Odd Number' or '1' or 'not valid'

 https://github.com/alisharifyy/Programming-Questions